DenTelezhkin/DTTableViewManager/README.md

 ```

 This will also register nibs with "Cell", "HeaderView" and "FooterView" name, if any of them exist.

+[Note](https://github.com/DenHeadless/DTTableViewManager/wiki/Foundation-classes-as-data-models-for-DTTableViewManager) on using Foundation classes as data models.

 ## Managing table items